Carlton Davis: Detroit Lions

 On March 13, 2024, the Tampa Bay Buccaneers traded Davis and two sixth-round picks to the Detroit Lions for a third-round pick (92nd overall, Jalen McMillan) in the 2024 NFL draft.
 On March 18, 2024, the Detroit Lions signed Davis to a one–year, $14.50 million contract that includes an initial signing bonus of $12.74 million.
 He entered training camp as the de facto No. 1 starting cornerback.
 Head coach Dan Campbell named Davis and Terrion Arnold the starting cornerbacks to begin the regular season.

 On September 8, 2024, Davis started in the Detroit Lions' home-opener against the Los Angeles Rams and set a season-high with ten combined tackles (six solo) during a 26–20 overtime victory.
 In Week 4, Davis recorded seven combined tackles (four solo), set a season-high with three pass deflections, and recovered a fumble as the Lions defeated the Seattle Seahawks 42–29.
 On November 10, 2024, he made four solo tackles, two pass deflections, and set a season-high with two interceptions on passes thrown by C. J. Stroud during a 23–26 victory at the Houston Texans.
 On November 24, 2024, Davis recorded one solo tackle before exiting during the fourth quarter of a 24–6 victory at the Indianapolis Colts due to a leg injury.
 He was subsequently inactive as the Lions defeated the Chicago Bears 23–20 in Week 13 due to a quadriceps injury.
 In Week 15, Davis recorded two solo tackles before he was assisted off the field early in the second quarter after he was injured while making a tackle on running back Ray Davis during the Lions 42–48 loss to the Buffalo Bills.

 Prior to the injury, Davis recorded two interceptions, 11 passes defended, a forced fumble, and two fumble recoveries.
 On January 7, 2025, head coach Dan Campbell announced that Davis would miss the remainder of the season.

 New England Patriots

 On March 13, 2025, the New England Patriots signed Davis to a three–year, $60.00 million contract that includes $34.50 million guaranteed upon signing and an initial signing bonus of $16.00 million.
+He finished the 2025 season with 69 tackles (39 solo) and 10 pass deflections in 17 games and starts.
+He had six total tackles in Super Bowl LX, a 29–13 loss to the Seattle Seahawks.

 Controversies

-On April 4, 2021, Davis went on Twitter and tweeted an offensive Asian slur.
+On April 4, 2021, Davis tweeted the offensive Asian slur "gooks".
 When informed it meant an offensive term for Asian people, he proceeded to cite a section of the Urban Dictionary which states its use as also meaning lame in South Florida slang.
 The following day, he tweeted an apology and vowed not to use the term again.